rhaeguard/flik/README.md

 On Windows:

-There's already a Windows executable provided in the [bin](./bin) folder.
+There's already Windows and Linux executable files provided in the [bin](./bin) folder.
 Alternatively you can build and run from the source.

 ```sh
 # from the root of the project